What is the Impact 100 Garden State process for deciding who gets the grants?

 Does Impact 100 Garden State have any other requirements for applying for a Joint Application?

 Lead Organization: The lead organization completes the application and names the partner organization.
 In the narrative attachment question about collaboration plans, clearly explain the responsibilities of both the lead and the partner organization.

-Partner Organization: The partner non-profit must also submit the required financials and the contact information for their financial person.
-You may submit this additional information via email to email@example.com.
-Note in this email the name of the lead organization and your program.
-You will receive an email acknowledgement of receipt.
-If you do not, please contact the grants team again.
+Partner Organization: The partner non-profit must also submit the required financials and the contact information for its financial person.
+This information may be submitted via email to email@example.com.
+Note in this email the name of the lead organization and the program name.
+You will receive an email acknowledgment of receipt.
+If an acknowledgment is not received, please contact the grants team again.

-Our priorities are applications that target under-served populations, highlight unmet needs in the region and have a high impact on beneficiaries.
-Review the components of a SMART application, as posted on our website.
+Funding priorities are for applications that target under-served populations, highlight unmet needs in the region and have a high impact on beneficiaries.
+Review the components of a SMART application.

 How will applications be evaluated?

 Proposed programs will be evaluated on several criteria, including:

 - Alignment with Impact 100 Garden State funding priorities